-Work with the head teacher to determine the strategic development of the SEN policy and provision in the school
+Work with the Head of School to determine the strategic development of the SEN policy and provision in the academies.

+access all the opportunities available to their peers.

+These learners may need ongoing additional support and equipment to
-Have day-to-day responsibility for the operation of this SEN policy and the co-ordination of specific provision made to support individual learners

-Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that learners with SEN receive appropriate support and high quality teaching

-Advise on the graduated approach to providing SEN support

-Advise on the deployment of the school's delegated budget and other resources to meet learners' needs effectively

-Be the point of contact for external agencies, especially the local authority and its support services
+- Have day-to-day responsibility for the operation of this SEN policy and the co-ordination of specific provision made to support individual learners - Provide professional guidance to colleagues and work with staff, parents, and other agencies to ensure that learners with SEN receive appropriate support and high quality teaching - · Advise on the graduated approach to providing SEN support - Advise on the deployment of the school's delegated budget and other resources to meet learners' needs effectively - Be the point of contact for external agencies, especially the local authority and its support services

-Liaise with potential next providers of education to ensure learners and their parents are informed about options and a smooth transition is planned

-Work with the head teacher and governing board to ensure that the school meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements

-Ensure the school keeps the records of all learners with SEN up to date
+- Liaise with potential next providers of education to ensure learners and their parents are informed about options and a smooth transition is planned - Work with the Head of School and Board of Directors to ensure that the academy meets its responsibilities under the Equality Act 2010 with regard to reasonable adjustments and access arrangements - Ensure the academy keeps the records of all learners with SEN up to date

-4.2 The head teacher
+4.2 The Head of School

-The head teacher will:
+The Head of School will:

-Work with the SENCO and SLT to determine the strategic development of the SEN policy and provision in the school
+Work with the SENCO and SLT to determine the strategic development of the SEN policy and provision in the academy